-The component loads and load combinations selected for design of the precast end sections are consistent with the precast barrel design methodology but differ from the component loads and load combinations used for the development CIP parallel wing headwalls (PWHs).
+The component loads and load combinations selected for design of the precast end sections are consistent with the precast barrel design methodology but differ from the component loads and load combinations used for the development of CIP parallel wing headwalls (PWHs).
 In general, the PWHs designs applied hydrostatic pressure on the outside of the headwall assuming a saturated soil condition and neglected hydrostatic pressure acting on the inside of the headwall.
-The four (4) load combinations used in the design of the PWHs are presented below:
+The four (9) load combinations used in the design of the PWHs are presented below.
+Load combinations 1 through 4 are for design near the parapet, where the wall is modeled as a propped cantilever.
+Load combinations 5 through 8 are for design at the point at which wall height is $\frac{3}{4}$ of the maximum wall height.
+Load combination 9 is for design of the walls at the point where alternating vertical bars in the back face of wall are eliminated.

-- Load Combination 1 assumed minimal dry soil (γ = 0.120 pcf) pressure on the walls and maximum DC loads.
-This combination was intended to maximize tension in the top of the floor. - Load Combination 2 assumed minimal saturated soil ($\gamma = 0.135$ pcf) pressure on the walls, maximum DC loads, and hydrostatic pressure outside the headwall.
+- Load Combinations 1 and 5 assumed minimal dry soil (γ = 0.120 pcf) pressure on the walls and maximum DC loads.
+This combination was intended to maximize tension in the top of the floor. - Load Combinations 2 and 6 assumed minimal saturated soil (γ = 0.135 pcf) pressure on the walls, maximum DC loads, and hydrostatic pressure outside the headwall.
 The effective unit weight of the soil was used and the hydrostatic pressure acted inward on the walls and upward on the floor.
-This combination was also intended to maximize tension in the top of the floor. - Load Combination 3 assumed maximum saturated soil pressure on the walls and minimum DC loads.
-This combination was intended to maximize tension in the bottom of the floor. - Load Combination 4 assumed maximum saturated soil pressure on the walls, maximum DC loads, and hydrostatic pressure outside the headwall.
-This combination was intended to maximize tension on the inside face of the walls when the walls were modeled as a propped cantilever and outside face when the walls were modeled as free cantilevers.
+This combination was also intended to maximize tension in the top of the floor. - Load Combinations 3 and 7 assumed maximum saturated soil pressure on the walls and minimum DC loads.
+Load combination 3 was intended to maximize tension in the front face of wall.
+Load combination 7 was intended to maximize tension in the bottom of the floor. - Load Combinations 4, 8 and 9 assumed maximum saturated soil pressure on the walls, maximum DC loads, and hydrostatic pressure outside the headwall.
+These combinations were intended to maximize tension on the back face of the walls.